Race for Charter heats up with rival approach

 LONDON Toolmaker Charter International CHTR.L is in talks with an unnamed bidder, putting more pressure on spurned suitor Melrose NYN.L to come back with a higher offer or walk away.

+Charter confirmed the approach, but did not say who it was talking to.

-"The company confirms that it is in discussion with a potential offerer other than Melrose regarding a possible offer for the company," Charter said.
+"The company confirms that it is in discussion with a potential offer other than Melrose regarding a possible offer for the company," Charter said.

-A sector analyst said that under UK takeover rules Charter was only obliged to comment on the accurate part of a press report.
-As Charter confirmed it received an approach but didn't refer to Lincoln as the bidder, it could indicate that Lincoln is not involved in the bidding, the analyst said.

-"We do not think it is appropriate to comment on ongoing market activity, rumors, or speculation regarding proposed acquisitions or mergers which may affect the arc welding industry, competitors or customers," Lincoln said.

 The Telegraph cited City sources as saying Charter received an 870 pence per share indicative offer last week, after a price range of up to 900 pence was discussed.